Get on the electoral register

 Paying rent can help build your credit profile – but you'll need to take action to make it happen.

-Credit agency Experian has set up the Rental Exchange, where landlords can report tenant's rent payments, which counts as a positive on their rental file.
+Credit agency Experian has set up the Rental Exchange, where landlords can report a tenant's rent payments, which counts as a positive on their rental file.

 Four in five tenants who have their rent reported would see an increase in their credit rating, Experian estimates.